CenturyLinkCloud/PublicKB/Ecosystem Partners/upload-service-manifests-to-addon-engine.md

 ### Purpose

 To describe how Partners can add their services to the CenturyLink Cloud Add-ons Marketplace.
 The new Add-on Engine marketplace is made available to the NextGen AppFog users, as the first consumers, to provision and bind services to their applications.
+This article informs the user on how to create a manifest and upload a manifest.

 ### Benefits

-Provides an additional channel for Partner services through the CenturyLink Cloud Ecosystem
+Provides an additional channel for Partner services through the CenturyLink Cloud Ecosystem.

 ### Audience